aminahmemon/reproducible-research_homework/README.md

 cat("Exponent (alpha):", exponent, "\n")
 cat("Scaling Factor (beta):", scaling_factor, "\n")

-The p-values obtained are as follows:
+From this, I obtained the following values:
+- exponent (α) = 1181.807

+Its p-value was 2.28 x 10<sup>-10</sup> which is less than common significance levels such as 0.005.
+It is therefore statistically significant.

-- Intercept p-value = 2.28 x 10<sup>-10</sup>
+- scaling factor (β) = 1.5152
-- Slope for genome length p-value = 6.44 x 10<sup>-10</sup>

-They are statistically significant as they are both smaller than 0.005.
+Its p-value was 6.44 x 10<sup>-10</sup> which is less than common significance levels such as 0.005.
+It is therefore statistically significant.

 *Write the code to reproduce the figure shown below.
 (10 points)*
 ggplot(linear_model, aes(x = `Virion volume (nm×nm×nm)`, y = `Genome length (kb)`)) +